starius/ScPrime/doc/api/index.html.md

 **expectedstorage** | bytes
-Expected storage is the amount of storage that the user expects to keep on the Sia network.
+Expected storage is the amount of storage that the user expects to keep on the ScPrime network.
 This value is important to calibrate the spending habits of siad.
-Because Sia is decentralized, there is no easy way for siad to know what the real world cost of storage is, nor what the real world price of a siacoin is.
+Because ScPrime is decentralized, there is no easy way for siad to know what the real world cost of storage is, nor what the real world price of a siacoin is.
 To overcome this deficiency, siad depends on the user for guidance.